 The Board of Education encourages early, informal resolution of complaints at the school site level whenever possible.
 However, it recognizes that there are occasions when a more formal process is necessary.
 Thus, in accordance with 5 CCR §4621 the Board of Education adopts this Uniform Complaint Policy.

 Applicable Programs and Types of Complaints

-Complaints related to the sufficiency of textbooks or instructional materials, emergency or urgent facilities conditions that pose a threat to the health or safety of students or staff, teacher vacancies and misassignments, intensive instruction and services provided to Cal.
-Educ.
-Code §37254 to pupils who have not passed one or both parts of the high school exit examination after the completion of grade 12, and fees, deposits, or other charges related to participation in a curricular or extracurricular activity shall be investigated pursuant to the District's Alternative Uniform Complaint Policy, BP 1312.3 and corresponding administrative regulation, AR 1312.3.
-(Cal.
+Complaints related to the sufficiency of textbooks or instructional materials, emergency or urgent facilities conditions that pose a threat to the health or safety of students or staff, teacher vacancies and misassignments, and fees, deposits, or other charges related to participation in a curricular or extracurricular activity shall be investigated pursuant to the District's Alternative Uniform Complaint Policy, BP 1312.4 and corresponding administrative regulation, AR 1312.4 (Cal.
 Educ.
 Code §35186).

 Complaints relating to any other subject matter not otherwise delineated herein, including but not limited to complaints against individual employees should be resolved informally at the relevant school site level or formally by utilization of the District's General Complaint Policy 1312.1, corresponding regulation, AR 1312.1, and corresponding forms.

 Unlawful discrimination, harassment, intimidation or bullying complaints shall be filed no later than six months from the date the alleged discrimination, harassment, intimidation or bullying occurred, or six months from the date the complainant first obtained knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying.